Despite Western arms, Ukraine is outgunned in the east

 While Russia has kept quiet about its war casualties, Ukrainian authorities say up to 200 of their soldiers are dying each day.
 Russian forces are gaining ground slowly in the east, but experts say they are taking heavy losses.

-The United States last week upped the ante with its largest pledge of aid for Ukrainian forces yet: an additional $1 billion in military assistance to help repel or reverse Russian advances.
+The United States last week upped the ante with its largest pledge of aid for Ukrainian forces yet — an additional $1 billion in military assistance aimed to help repel or reverse Russian advances.

 But experts note that such aid deliveries haven’t kept pace with Ukraine's needs, in part because defense industries aren't turning out weaponry fast enough.

 The Kiel Institute for the World Economy in Germany last week reported that the U.S. has delivered about half of its pledged commitments in military support for Ukraine, and Germany about one-third.
-Poland and Britain have both come through on much of what they promised.
+Poland and Britain had both delivered on much of what they had promised, the report showed.

 Many foot soldiers say they can't even begin to match the Russians shot for shot, or shell for shell.

-Earlier this month, Ukraine’s ambassador in Madrid, Serhii Phoreltsev, thanked Spain — which trumpeted a shipment of 200 tons of military aid in April — but said the ammunition included was enough for only about two hours of combat.
+Earlier this month, Ukraine’s ambassador in Madrid, Serhii Phoreltsev, thanked Spain — which trumpeted shipment of 200 tons of military aid in April — but said the ammunition that was included was only enough for “about two hours' of combat.”

-Part of the problem, too, is that the Ukrainian forces, whose country was once a member of the Soviet Union, are more familiar with Soviet-era weaponry and must first be trained on the NATO equipment they are getting.
+Part of the issue, too, is that Ukrainian forces, whose country was once a stalwart member of the Soviet Union, are more familiar with Soviet-era weaponry and must first be trained on the NATO equipment they are getting.

 An untold number of Ukrainians have traveled abroad to get training on the Western weapons.

-That’s still far short of what the Ukrainians want — 1,000 155 mm howitzers, 300 multiple-launch rocket systems, 500 tanks, 2,000 armored vehicles and 1,000 drones — as President Volodymyr Zelenskyy’s adviser Mikhail Podolyak tweeted last week, before the latest big Western pledges.
+That’s far short of what the Ukrainians want — 1,000 155-millimeter howitzers, 300 multiple-launch rocket systems, 500 tanks, 2,000 armored vehicles and 1,000 drones — as President Volodymyr Zelensky’s advisor Mikhail Podolyak tweeted last week, before the latest big Western pledges.

 “What the Ukrainians have got to do is conduct what military people tend to call a counter-battery operation” to respond to Russian artillery fire, said Ben Barry, a former director of the British Army Staff who is senior fellow for land warfare at the International Institute for Strategic Studies.
 “To do this, you need accurate weapons with a high rate of fire and a range that allows them to keep out of the way of the other side’s artillery.”